cujojs/most/docs/api.md

 Event *times* may be delayed.
 However, event *order* is always preserved, regardless of promise fulfillment order.

-To create a stream that merges promises in fulfillment order, use `stream.flatMap(most.fromPromise)`.
+To create a stream that merges promises in fulfillment order, use `stream.chain(most.fromPromise)`.
 Note the difference:

 ```
 promise p:                        --1
 promise q:                        --------2
 promise r:                        ------3
 stream:                           -p-q-r----->
-stream.flatMap(most.fromPromise): --1---3-2-->
+stream.chain(most.fromPromise):   --1---3-2-->
 stream.await():                   --1-----23->
 ```

 If a promise rejects, the stream will be in an error state with the rejected promise's reason as its error.
-See [flatMapError](#flatmaperror) for error recovery.
+See [recoverWith](#recoverwith) for error recovery.
 For example:

 ```
 promise p:      ---1